A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Approximation to Elliptic Interface Problem

 where

-The approximation problem to the elliptic interface problem is then defined as: {\it find $u_h \in V_h$ such that}
+The approximation problem to the elliptic interface problem \eqref{eq:elliptic} is then defined as: {\it find $u_h \in V_h$ such that}

-An immediate consequence from the definitions of the bilinear $b_h(\cdot, \cdot)$ and $l_h(\cdot)$ is the validity of the Galerkin orthogonality, which plays a key role in the error estimate later on. \begin{lemma} For the solution $u \in H^2(\Omega_0 \cup \Omega_1)$ of \eqref{eq:elliptic}, the Galerkin orthogonality holds true:
+An immediate consequence from the definitions of \substitute{the bilinear $b_h(\cdot, \cdot)$ and $l_h(\cdot)$}{the bilinear form $b_h(\cdot, \cdot)$ and the linear form $l_h(\cdot)$} is the validity of the Galerkin orthogonality, which plays a key role in the error estimate later on. \begin{lemma} Let $u \in H^2(\Omega_0 \cup \Omega_1)$ be the exact solution and let $u_h \in V_h$ be the solution to \eqref{eq:discrete}, the Galerkin orthogonality holds true: